 The addition of park land is important to the citizens of Murray.
-The Planning Commission will evaluate new developments with an eye toward the acquisition of land suitable for parks.
+The Planning Staff and the Planning Commission will evaluate new developments with an eye toward the acquisition of land suitable for parks.
 This will be facilitated by the revisions to review procedures described in Principles 1-3.